-Petalodus is by far the most interesting genus of vertebrate fossil to be reasonably found in Parks Township.
+Petalodus is by far the most interesting genus of vertebrate fossils reasonably found in Parks Township.
 These fossil “sharks” had jaws full of cutting serrated teeth, but are not sharks as we know them today.
-Sharks are related by being in the same Class, the Chondrichthyes.
-This class is identified mostly as fishes with a cartilaginous skeleton.
+Sharks are related by being in the same class, the Chondrichthyes.
+The class is defined as “fishes having a cartilaginous skeleton”.

 Specimens from Parks Township

 In 2019, I recovered four different teeth from the local limestone layer.
-In 2020, another ten specimens were found, with one being from the Pine Creek Limestone.
-All are likely Petalodus ohioensis, the default species designation for genus in North America.
+I found ten more specimens in 2020, one being from Pine Creek Limestone.
+All are likely Petalodus ohioensis, the default species designation for the genus in North America.

 |Catalog ID||Specimen Name||Crown Height||Crown Width|